 How else does this affect the people?

 Individual income tax rates, for most states, are progressive as I mentioned above.
-Meaning the more you make the more you pay.
-Sucks if you’re a high-income earner, however, this benefits the general population by paying for their public services and programs and wages.
+Meaning the more you make, the more you pay.
+Not ideal if you’re a high-income earner, however, this benefits the general population by paying for their public services and programs and wages.

-On the flip side, sales and property taxes are constant and do not fluctuate no matter how little or more you make.
-As a result, then, the state relies on everyone to pay the same level of sales and property tax, for instance.
-This can place a larger burden on low-income earners, especially if the state is compensating for lack of income tax income.
+On the flip side, sales, and property taxes are constant and do not fluctuate, no matter how little or more you make.
+As a result, the state relies on everyone to pay the same sales and property tax, for instance.
+This can place a larger burden on low-income earners, especially if the state is compensating for the lack of income tax income.

 It depends on a lot of factors.
-The uptick in non-income tax costs may not be as much nor have as much of an effect for high-income earners and so a state without income tax may be a better deal overall.
-It’s important to keep in mind, also, that if you structure your investments and savings a certain way, you can provide a tax shelter for your income and reduce your total tax burden anyway.
-In addition, if you own your own business, or have a corporation of some kind, the kinds of personal income taxes you have to pay as a result will also be different.
+The uptick in non-income tax costs may not be as much nor have as much of an effect on high-income earners, so a state without income tax may be a better deal overall.
+It’s important to remember that if you structure your investments and savings a certain way, you can provide a tax shelter for your income and reduce your total tax burden anyway.
+In addition, if you own your own business or have a corporation of some kind, the kinds of personal income taxes you have to pay will also be different.

-I’d say that instead of only thinking about this when making the decision to move, that you take into account everything else that’s also important: personal preference, proximity to family, job opportunities, and lifestyle goals.
+I’d say that instead of only thinking about this when deciding to move, consider everything else that’s also important: personal preference, proximity to family, job opportunities, and lifestyle goals.

-For me, yes I pay a premium on all fronts to live in California, but the weather, the lifestyle, the diversity, and the job opportunity I have here trumps that premium cost.
-I own a home here and I know that, in the long run, it will hold its value better than other areas of the country independent of market fluctuations.
-I’m close to an international airport to help with my travel obsession and I never have to worry about the weather.
-So for all those reasons I’m happy with my choice.
+For me, yes, I pay a premium on all fronts to live in California, but the weather, the lifestyle, the diversity, and the job opportunity I have here trump that premium cost.
+I own a home, and I know that, in the long run, it will hold its value better than other areas of the country, independent of market fluctuations.
+I’m close to an international airport to help with my travel obsession, and I never have to worry about the weather.
+So for all those reasons, I’m happy with my choice.